taharallouche/Social-Ranking-Manipulability/README.md

 **Repository:**\
 This repository contains the julia code used in the simulations.
 It uses the CBC optimizer for linear optimization.

+A related R package for usual social ranking operations can be found on [CRAN](https://cran.r-project.org/web/packages/socialranking/index.html).

 **Structure:**\
 The repository is divided into 3 subfolders: one for each social ranking rule.